Megidd/jewelry-personalization/ring-blender/specs-blender.md

 * Binary.
 * Millimeter units.
 * Single mesh containing the 3D ring and the text on it.

+Output file path follows same rules as other paths - relative to `config.json` directory.

 # Boolean operation